The Present Progressive in Spanish: ESTAR + Gerund

-The present progressive in Spanish is a very important topic in everyday conversations, just like its English counterpart.
+The present progressive in Spanish is a very important grammatical structure, just like its English counterpart.
 In this lesson, we will learn the basic rules to talk about actions in progress in Spanish through several examples and interactive quizzes.
 Let’s start…

 The basic structure for the present progressive in Spanish

-How to form the gerund in Spanish: rules and examples
+Gerunds and the present progressive in Spanish: rules and examples

 Spanish verbs ending in –AR